What does Angel mean?

 Angel [an-gel] as a girls' name (also used more widely as boys' name Angel) is pronounced AHN-hail, AIN-jel.
 It is of Greek origin, and the meaning of Angel is "messenger; messenger of God".
 Derived from the Church Latin name Angelus, from Greek "angelos".
 The influence of the word "angel" makes the name an affectionate term of address for a good (or pretty) little girl.
 Angel is common as an American Black girl's name.

 Angel is a very popular first name for females (#424 out of 4276, Top 10%) and also a very popular surname for both adults and children (#1704 out of 150436, Top 1%).
 (2000 U.S. Census)

-Below is a charted comparison of the statistics of the girl name Angel and associated names.
-Prominent variation forms of Angel (#275 in 2014) ranked in the Top 2000 are Angela (#191 in 2014) and Angelea.
-These relations of Angel were popular with parents 44 years ago (adoption of 2.49%) and are now much less popular (adoption 0.18%, ▼93%), with the form Angela becoming less stylish.
+Which version is better?with its variant forms and related girl names.
+Below is a charted study of the statistics of the girl name Angel and associated names.
+Prominent variation forms of Angel (#290 in 2015) ranked in the Top 2000 are Angela (#220 in 2015) and Angelea.
+These relations of Angel were popular with parents 45 years ago (adoption of 2.49%) and are now much less popular (adoption 0.16%, ▼94%), with the form Angela becoming less stylish.